 How long does Russian meat salad last

 It’s so tasty that it usually finishes quickly.
-However the salad, stored in the fridge, will easily last one or two days.
-I’m in principle against storing (and eating) things that have been in the fridge a longer time, even if they might still be good to eat.
+However, the salad, stored in the fridge, will easily last one or two days.
+I’m in principle against storing (and eating) things that have been in the fridge a long time, even if they might still be good to eat.
 In my home, it usually lasts one day 😃

 Can this Russian potato salad be kept in the fridge

 Yes, of course, it can.
 I actually like it better the next day, when the ingredients absorb some of the taste from the mayo and pickle juice.

 Can it be frozen?
 Definitely not.
 Actually, it CAN be frozen, but after that the only thing it’s good for is to feed the trash can.
 Everything will become mushy, liquid will leak when unfrozen – it might taste the same, but it certainly will not look appetizing.